-Note: This article has been updated multiple times over the years.
+Note: This article has been updated multiple times over the years, which I’ve linked to by section below.
 Please read through it all to understand my full opinion of Creative Market.
 There are affiliate links as well, which help me continue to write helpful, in-depth articles.

 Let’s cut to the chase: I have been casually selling on Creative Market for about a year and made $9,471.45.
 Not anywhere near something you could live off, I know.
 But let me explain why you should sign up for a shop anyway.